OSNEXUS/rgw-autotier/README.md

 ### BUCKET

-The BUCKET field is used to exact match to a bucket name, leave blank or use the '*' character to indicate any bucket
+The BUCKET field is used to exact match to a bucket name (Request.Bucket.Name) , leave blank or use the '*' character to indicate any bucket

 ### TENANT

-The TENANT field is used to exact match to a tenant name, leave blank or use the '*' character to indicate any tenant
+The TENANT field is used to exact match to a tenant name (Request.Bucket.Tenant), leave blank or use the '*' character to indicate any tenant

 ## Example Rules Configuration File (/etc/ceph/rgw_autotier.prop)